Vermiculite is a lightweight, absorbent mineral widely used in gardening to improve soil health and plant growth.

 Both will aerate soil however they are different.

-- Vermiculate retains more water than Perlite and will retain minerals and nutrients as well, it actually acts a little like a sponge.
+- Vermiculite retains more water than Perlite and will retain minerals and nutrients as well, it actually acts a little like a sponge.

 - Perlite will also retain moisture, it does this on the surface, but not as much as Vermiculate, but is better for drainage

 So they are similar but different.
-Vermiculate is great for plants that need lots of water, Perlite is better for this that require some water but good drainage and aeration.
+Vermiculite is great for plants that need lots of water, Perlite is better for this that require some water but good drainage and aeration.

 So for water hungry plants, use Vermiculite, for most use Perlite.